 We are pleased to present these resources for teachers of all educational levels.
 The plans are offered as supplements to existing language arts curricula and as tools for teachers.
 They are designed to complement teachers’ current practices, and to integrate with lessons and concepts necessary not only to the meeting of educational goals but also to the appreciation of poetry.
 You’ll discover that they are well integrated with many other offerings which you can find on The Haiku Foundation website, making the creation of complete lessons simple and easily navigated.

 The Kindergarten lesson plan is offered in a single section, which can be repeated multiple times.
 The plans for subsequent elementary grade pairs are offered in three sections: Awareness, Reading, and Writing.
+This overview for these first 10 plans will help you see in advance the scale and resources required to implement them.
 Plans for Junior and Senior High School are overviews of the kinds of resources that you may find and utilize on the THF site.
 Most of these formal lesson plans are by Jim Kacian, THF President; and Ellen Grace Olinger, Ed.D.
 They use resources that are available at The Haiku Foundation.
 Naturally the sections are all related; you can tailor any one of them to your specific teaching goals.
 All materials here are free for your use.

 We will continue to add to this list, with lesson plans for college and adult education to follow.